Vembanad lake continues to shrink and decay, 20 years after Ramsar tag | Law-Order

 A similar view was also expressed by CPI(M) MP from Alappuzha A M Ariff who said that after declaring the lake as a Ramsar site, nothing was done to protect or conserve it.

 ''Everything has been left to the state government.
 The state government is taking steps, but it is not enough.
-A lot of projects were announced about conservation of the lake, but they are yet to be implemented,'' he told PTI.
+A lot of projects were announced with regard to conservation of the lake, but they are yet to be implemented,'' he told PTI.

 Besides environmental concerns, pollution and recurring floods in the lake also paint a bleak picture regarding the livelihood of the fisherfolk in the area and farmers as Kuttanad, also known as the Rice Bowl of Kerala, lies on the southern portion of the water body, James told PTI.

-He said the lake has to be managed in a manner that both the agriculture and fisheries sectors can complement each other.
+He said the lake has to be managed in a manner that both agriculture and fisheries sector can complement each other.

 ''This requires a scientific and efficient operation of the Thanneermukkom bund and Thottapalli Spillway,'' he said.